KKBE's Holocaust Torah

 A Memorial to Lt.
 Edward I. Hirsch

-Although not well known by the KKBE community, our Holocaust Torah was acquired as a memorial to Lt.
-Edward I. Hirsch.
+Our Holocaust Torah was acquired as a memorial to Lt.
+Edward I. Hirsch, a congregant not well known by the KKBE community.
 Edward Hirsch was a native of Charleston, a graduate of Porter Military Academy and a student at the College of Charleston when he enlisted in the army.
 After officers’ school at Fort Benning, Edward Hirsch was commissioned a Second Lieutenant.

 Lt.
 Hirsch served during World War II in the Italian Campaign.
 He was killed early in 1944 and was awarded the Bronze Star for valor on the battlefield and the Purple Heart.
 (ABMC Website)